Skip to main content

 Removable means actually removable

-Release the tension at the section junction, lift each pole out of its sleeve, roll the mesh up — an adult can take down a typical residential pool fence in under 15 minutes.
+Release the tension at the section junction, lift each pole out of its sleeve, roll the mesh up — an adult can take a typical residential run down without tools or a crew.
 Our color-matched deck cap inserts drop into the empty sleeves so the deck looks finished while the fence is down.
 Stand-alone gates remove the same way.
-Reinstall is the reverse process and takes about as long.
-This is the only fence type where 'removable for parties' is a real feature, not marketing.
+Reinstall is the reverse process.
+Removability is a designed feature of this product category — and the barrier only protects anyone while it is fully reinstalled correctly, so put it back up before the pool is unattended.

 06